jhwang04/ZombieSurvival/CLASSLIST.md

     * default movement speed of a player
   * boolean movingUp, movingDown, movingLeft, movingRight
     * private variables, used for determining player movement
+  * BufferedImage image
+    * the image of the player

 **Does:**
   * _inherits methods from LivingEntity class_